Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 -->

 <!--- # Second Milestone
 My second milestone was assembling the casing of the security camera.
 Using Onshape, I created a 3D model of the exterior casing and added the holes needed to plug in the cables for the camera and the Raspberry Pi.
 The main difficulty was learning how to use CAD to create a 3D model, but the rest of the process was relatively simplistic.
+I also had to check the dimensions of the casing to make sure that it could be printed out correctly in the first attempt.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->